mildsunrise/CodeMakeup-dabbit/README.md

 on the code instead of the controls.
 The font size is quite large by default, but
 you can change that, and shadows & other effects will proportionally scale as well.

+## License

+The theme itself has been ported to CodeMirror by me, [Xavier Mendez](https://github.com/jmendeth) and is
+made available (as all other themes) under a [2-clause BSD](http://opensource.org/licenses/bsd-license), see `LICENSE`.

+However, the [Gray Jean](http://subtlepatterns.com/grey-jean/) pattern that is used as background
+requires you to give credits to [Subtle Patterns](http://subtlepatterns.com).
+If you don't
+like that, you can use the [original noise](https://github.com/LeaVerou/dabblet/blob/8da489da6aaf4d547af58113ceaea544e104b2ce/img/noise.png), but that's less sexy!

 ## Modifications

 It isn't a perfect imitation, because I: